Barriers to birth control in Greece: why women lack access to contraceptive choice

 Our research, though Greece-specific, draws comparisons to neighboring countries in Europe as well as the United States and countries similar to Greece in terms of their patterns of birth control use.
 We hoped this work would be seen as a case-study for what happens when barriers are put into place to prevent women from seeking birth control.

-Growing up in Greece, Serfioti said that sex education in her high school was “non-existent,” and that no one discussed birth control pills, IUDs, rings, patches, and anything other than condoms.
+Growing up in Greece, Serfioti said that sex education in her high school was “nonexistent,” and that no one discussed birth control pills, intrauterine devices (IUDs), rings, patches, or anything other than condoms.

 Serfioti now studies biology at the University of Crete.
 She says if not for her major, she would not have learned about different birth control methods.

 “Most other students don’t know about birth control, whether it’s good or whether it’s bad for your health,” Serfioti said.
 “There is not much conversation going around.”